Tips to Save Money on Utilities this Winter and Still Stay Comfortable

 And don’t worry about this impacting your electric bill either.
 A ceiling fan rated at around 25 watts using only $0.15-0.20 per kWh, costing next to nothing over the winter season.

 A low-flow showerhead might not sound like the most appealing option, but it is!
-The latest technology ensures that low-flow shower heads have exceptional pressure without wasting finite resources.
+The latest technology ensures that low-flow showerheads have exceptional pressure without wasting finite resources.
 Some models can use up to 60 percent less water than traditional models and do so by mixing air into the water stream, so you can the same massage-like effects.
+If you are considering our tips to save money on utilities this winter, this will help.

 Heat gain and heat loss through windows are responsible for 25%–30% of residential heating and cooling energy costs.
 As a homeowner, you should consider the Benefits of Energy Star Rated Window and doors.